 A large format color printer in the back of the room allows students to print large-scale design plans up to 42 inches wide.

 Students have access to the lab 24 hours a day, seven days a week with their Eagle Access Cards.

-The lab is located in the lower level of the Technology Center.
+The lab is located in the lower level of the Arts Center.